cfbadr/app-technical-case/README.md

 # What is the case?
 We wanna showcase the countries we are working together with a nice overview in our app.
 Add a new screen to the app after "authentication" that lists the countries.
-There should be a selecter to order the list alphabetical and a search input searching for a country name.
+There should be a select to order the list in alphabetical order, and a search input filtering for country names that match.

-The input field should always be visible, and keyboard popup should change the page intended.
+The input field should always be visible, and keyboard popup should change the page as expected (moving content up with the popup/making screen scrollable)

 The countries can be queried with a get request to `https://api.dreaminfluencers.com/countries`.
-Use the redux middleware to get and store the data.
+Consider using the redux store with actions to get and store the data.